 Words and photos courtesy of Sergiu (aka Playcars) / www.playcars.weebly.com

 Porsche 3.2 Carrera 911 represents an old Minichamps release, but which entered recently in my collection.
 I like the old releases from this manufacturer, not only because are representing original models, but for their superior quality and finishing as well.
 And the actual model has not disappointed me at all.
-It arrived in typical Minichamps package of small dimensions, at a first sight being hard to believe that inside is a model.
+It arrived in a typical Minichamps package of small dimensions, at a first sight being hard to believe that inside is a model.
 In comparison with the newer models isn’t heavy even if only the front bumper is plastic made.
 It looks well put together with an excellent paint metallic finish.
-Has right proportion and stance and the shut lines are minimal.
-But, I must make few observations here because on the door’s level, the window frames are not high enough and a space around 1 millimetre remains between it and the roof when the door is closed.
+Has the right proportion and stance and the shut lines are minimal.
+But, I must make few observations here because on the door’s level, the window frames are not high enough and space around 1 millimetre remains between it and the roof when the door is closed.
 The front lid is crooked and doesn’t align the bumper line when closing.
 I don’t know if is a general problem or only at my model.

 Headlights are nicely made with the light bulb inside and textured covers.
 For the turn signals they’ve used a translucent plastic having the right shade and the fog lights are fixed with visible stubs.
 Taillights are made in the same manner of translucent plastic, realistic looking and having the Porsche lettering applied on the reflective middle part.
 The front logo was modelled on the lid’s surface and a legible decal was applied after.
-On the engine’s lid the air vent is looking very good, being perforated and “Carrera” inscription is tampo applied.
-To replicate the buffers they’ve used a soft, rubbery plastic which gives a real note to the entire ensemble.
+On the engine’s lid the air vent is looking very good, being perforated and the “Carrera” inscription is tampo applied.
+To replicate the buffers they’ve used a soft, rubbery plastic that gives a real note to the entire ensemble.
 Door handles are plastic made separate parts, very fine replicated like in the screen wipers case, too.

 The rims are following the original design, but aren’t great detailed.
 Black paint wasn’t used for the spokes, the plastic keeping its own colour.
 The brake system is looking cheap, also, without any other detail.
 Brake disks are not rotating, but being not perforated, this fact is hard to be observed.
-Tires are feeling soft and keeps the correct profile but are not marked.
+Tires are feeling soft and keep the correct profile but are not marked.

 I’ve made a great choice adding this model and to be honest the asked price was for a budget model.
 It is featuring a lot of details and is a nice presence, definitively a great replica of a classic Porsche.
-I can only recommended and I still believe is a perfect alternative to the newer replica released by AUTOart 2 years ago.
+I can only recommend and I still believe is a perfect alternative to the newer replica released by AUTOart 2 years ago.